GitAlexanderE/trading-analytics-dashboard/README.md

 The backend is built with Django and Python, using a MySQL database for data storage.
 The frontend is implemented with HTML, CSS, JavaScript, and Bootstrap.

-## Features
+## Project Structure

-- Trading performance analysis (win rate, profit, sessions, weekdays)
+-  `overview/ ` – main Django app containing views, models, templates, and static files
-- Interactive statistics dashboard
+-  `Website/ ` – Django project configuration (settings, urls, wsgi, etc.)
-- Clean, responsive, and user-friendly interface
+-  `mt5_data_import/ ` – script for retrieving and processing MetaTrader 5 data
-- Structured backend using Django ORM and aggregated performance statistics
+-  `manage.py` – Django management script

 ## Tech Stack